Pomaderris elliptica

 Pomaderris elliptica, commonly known as yellow dogwood or smooth pomaderris, is a species of flowering plant in the family Rhamnaceae and is endemic to south-eastern Australia.
-It is a shrub with densely hairy branchlets, egg-shaped or elliptic leaves, and pale yellow flowerss.
+It is a shrub with densely hairy branchlets, egg-shaped or elliptic leaves, and pale yellow flowers.

 Description

 Pomaderris elliptica is a shrub that typically grows to a height of 1–4 m, its branchlets densely covered with soft, star-shaped hairs.
 The leaves are egg-shaped or elliptic, 30–90 mm long and 15–45 mm wide with stipules 2–5 mm long at the base but that fall off as the leaf develops.
 The upper surface of the leaves is glabrous and the lower surface densely covered with star-shaped hairs.
 The flowers are pale yellow and borne in clusters up to 120 mm in diameter, each flower on a pedicel 2–5 mm long.
 The floral cup is 0.8–1 mm long, the sepals 1.5–2.0 mm long but fall off as the flower opens, and the petals are 1.5–2.0 mm long.
 Flowering occurs from September to December.